axivo/mcp-lsp/README.md

 Ask Claude to explain how the LSP tools work:

 - *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
-- *Please explain how LSP tools help you understand and review source code.*
+- *Please explain how the supported LSP tools help you understand and review source code.*

 To start performing a code review, ask Claude to:

 - *Start the TypeScript language server with `typescript-sdk` project and check the server capabilities.*
 - *Read the `/Users/username/github/mcp-lsp/.claude/templates/code-review.md` template prior code review.*
-- *Perform a detailed review of project source code using the LSP tools and let me know your findings.*
+- *Perform a detailed review of project source code, using the code review template and supported LSP tools.*

 > [!NOTE]
 > Language server start time varies by language and project size, typically few seconds for a project with thousands of files.
 Some language servers like `Kotlin` may take several minutes to initialize large projects.
 Increase `timeoutMs` value accordingly, if default timeout is reached.